markahrens/mytungsten/src/content/blog/2008/europe.md

 <h3>Germany</h3>

-<p>Germany’s soccer leagues are known as the Bundesliga with two levels of competition.
+Germany’s soccer leagues are known as the Bundesliga with two levels of competition.
 Starting in 2008, a third division will be added with relegation and promotion between the three leagues.
-Bayern Munich is the most well known German club with other popular clubs being Werder Bremen, Borussia Dortmund and FC Schalke 04.</p>
+Bayern Munich is the most well known German club with other popular clubs being Werder Bremen, Borussia Dortmund and FC Schalke 04.

-<p class="firstHeading">Germany’s annual cup competition is<span><span> DFB-Pokal and consists of the 36 professional teams, the last 4 relegated teams out of the Bundesliga and then 24 semi-pro and amatuer teams that compete in touraments to get their bid.</span></span></p>
+<p class="firstHeading">Germany’s annual cup competition is<span><span> DFB-Pokal and consists of the 36 professional teams, the last 4 relegated teams out of the Bundesliga and then 24 semi-pro and amatuer teams that compete in touraments to get their bid.</span></span>

 <ul>